 In this installment of Super.
 Black.
-Dan and Carl take a ride in a souped up 1969 Dodge Challenger, set it ablaze and ride it to hell.
-Robbie Reyes a.k.a Ghost Rider is in the hot seat (pun intended) as we cover his powers, his specific Spirit of Vengeance, his ride and his flame retardant HELLmet.
+Dan and Carl join Ghost Rider in his souped-up 1969 Dodge Challenger, set it ablaze and ride it to hell.
+Robbie Reyes a.k.a Ghost Rider is on the hot seat (pun intended) as we cover his powers, his specific Spirit of Vengeance, his ride and his flame-retardant HELLmet.

 In our second segment, The Creation Studio (we are workshopping the name), Dan and Carl put their nerd brains together and create their own version of The Ghost Rider.
 You can find a synopsis below.

-Today, the Spirit of Vengeance roams the hillsides, pulling a flaming rickshaw behind them.
-Adorned in traditional samurai armor, which is charred and tempered from years of flame and sin.
-Armed with a traditional Katana, an ornately decorated Hell Glaive, and their disgraced samurai helmet which is used to complete the Power Of Penance.
-They can ignite wicked souls with a look and ferry them to hell incased in a human avatar.
+Today, the Spirit of Vengeance roams the hillsides, pulling a flaming rickshaw behind them, adorned in his traditional samurai armor.
+His greaves and plates charred and tempered from years of flame and sin.
+The rider’s helmet ignites wicked souls with a look and ferries them to hell encased in a human avatar.

 “Let the sinners fear the hills and the towns and the prefectures.
 The rickshaw holds no bias.
 May they all be ghost riders.”

 What do you think of our take?
 Have one of your own.
-Reach us on twitter @superblacksays, or head to the contact page and drop us a line!
+Reach us on twitter @superblackorg, and find other episodes on the podcast page!
 Rate and Subscribe on iTunes.
 Tell a friend or two and support the show!